opencast/opencast/docs/guides/admin/docs/modules/paella.player7/url.parameter.md

 Paella Player 7 - URL Parameters
 ==============================
+The player support different URL parameters to modify the behaviour or the target event.
 Parameter      | Example    | Description
 ---------------|------------|------------
 **id**         | `SOME-ID`  | Video Id to play